-Teachers should check the bulletin board in the outer office and their boxes for pertinent information.
-E-mail should be checked daily.
+Teachers should check the bulletin board in the outer office (MS/HS) and teacher's lounge (Elem) and their boxes for pertinent information.
+E-mail should be checked at least daily while school is in session and weekly during breaks.